IoTThinks/EasySkyMesh/firmware/README.md

 * The firmware is provided as it is without any warranty or support.

 ## Have Suggestion?
-* To make the firmware better, you can give your suggestion: [HERE](https://github.com/IoTThinks/EasySkyMesh/discussions/categories/ideas)
+* To make the firmware better, you can give us [your suggestions](https://github.com/IoTThinks/EasySkyMesh/discussions/categories/ideas)
-* You may want to [support us](https://github.com/sponsors/IoTThinks) for the effort.

 ## Pre-compiled bin files:
 * Download [firmware](https://github.com/IoTThinks/EasySkyMesh/tree/main/firmware)